flipside-org/aw-datacollection/README.md

 $ git apply --directory=application/third_party/pyxform/ pyxform_validate_and_constants.patch
 ```

-Build the CSS and Javascript, from the root folder of the
+Build the CSS and Javascript, from the root folder of the app:

 ```
 $ grunt build